-The state’s top golfers will again take their shots at becoming the state’s top amateur in the 2019 Nevada State Amateur.
-The tournament will be held July 7-10 at Somersett Golf Club in Reno.
+The state’s top golfers will again take their shots at becoming the state’s top amateur in the 2020 Nevada State Amateur.
+The tournament will be held July 10-12 at Reflection Bay Golf Club in Henderson, NV.

 Prestigious Nevada State Amateur Annually Determines Worthy Champion